-We propose the use of Multivariate Autoregressive (MAR) models of fMRI time series to make inferences about functional integration within the human brain.
-The method is demonstrated with synthetic and real data showing how such models are able to characterise inter-regional dependence.
+We propose the use of multivariate autoregressive (MAR) models of functional magnetic resonance imaging time series to make inferences about functional integration within the human brain.
+The method is demonstrated with synthetic and real data showing how such models are able to characterize interregional dependence.
 We extend linear MAR models to accommodate nonlinear interactions to model top-down modulatory processes with bilinear terms.
 MAR models are time series models and thereby model temporal order within measured brain activity.
 A further benefit of the MAR approach is that connectivity maps may contain loops, yet exact inference can proceed within a linear framework.
-Model order selection and parameter estimation are implemented using Bayesian methods.
+Model order selection and parameter estimation are implemented by using Bayesian methods. © 2003 Elsevier Science (USA).
+All rights reserved.

-1 Introduction
+Introduction

-Functional neuroimaging has been used to corroborate functional specialisation as a principle of organization in the human brain.
-However, disparate regions of the brain do not operate in isolation and more recently neuroimaging has been used to characterise the network properties of the brain under specific cognitive states [4] [8].
+Functional neuroimaging has been used to corroborate functional specialization as a principle of organization in the human brain.
+However, disparate regions of the brain do not operate in isolation and more recently neuroimaging has been used to characterize the network properties of the brain under specific cognitive states (Buchel and Friston, 1997, 2000).
 These studies address a complementary principle of organization, functional integration.

-Functional MRI provides a unique opportunity to observe simultaneous recordings of activity throughout the brain evoked by cognitive and sensorimotor challenges.
+Functional magnetic resonance imaging (fMRI) provides a unique opportunity to observe simultaneous recordings of activity throughout the brain evoked by cognitive and sensorimotor challenges.
 Each voxel within the brain is represented by a time series of neurophysiological activity that underlies the measured BOLD response.
-Given these multivariate, voxel-based time series, can we infer large-scale network behaviour among functionally specialised regions?
-In order to answer this question models are needed to describe the underlying connectivities implied by the data.
+Given these multivariate, voxel-based time series, can we infer large-scale network behaviour among functionally specialized regions?
+To answer this question models are needed to describe the underlying connectivities implied by the data.

 Effective connectivity is defined as the influence a neuron (or neuronal population) has on another.
-At the neuronal level this is equivalent to the effect pre-synaptic activity has on post-synaptic response, otherwise known as synaptic efficacy.
+At the neuronal level this is equivalent to the effect presynaptic activity has on postsynaptic response, otherwise known as synaptic efficacy.
 Models of effective connectivity are designed to identify a suitable metric of influence among interconnected components (or regions of interest) in the brain.
 The notion of inferring influence from recorded data is, however, much more general.
 Consider the trajectory of an object as the result of external forces acting on it.
 These forces, which may be represented by equations of motion, determine the object's path.
 The equations of motion are an example of a model of the physical system.
-The observed data can be understood and analysed using this model.
-There are many different approaches to modeling a dynamic physical system, however, the motivation is the same for all: to identify operational principles responsible for generating the data.
+The observed data can be understood and analyzed by using this model.
+There are many different approaches to modeling a dynamic physical system; however, the motivation is the same for all: to identify operational principles responsible for generating the data.

-There are two main approaches to modeling dynamic systems (e.g. physical bodies acted on by external forces or neuronal firing within a network), which can be used to understand spatial and/or temporal order within measured data, such as functional imaging data.
-These include equations of motion (as above), alternatively, we may model the systems behaviour by simply quantifying relationships within the measured data only.
-The first approach includes State-Space Models, e.g. used by the Kalman Filter, while the second includes simple regression analysis and convolution models (such as Volterra approach) to identify statistical dependencies, or patterns, within the data [18].
+There are two main approaches to modeling dynamic systems (e.g., physical bodies acted on by external forces or neuronal firing within a network), which can be used to understand spatial and/or temporal order within measured data, such as functional imaging data.
+These include equations of motion (as above); alternatively, we may model the systems behaviour by simply quantifying relationships within the measured data only.
+The first approach includes state-space models, e.g., used by the Kalman filter, while the second includes simple regression analysis and convolution models (such as the Volterra approach) to identify statistical dependencies, or patterns, within the data (Juang, 2001).